 East Point Reserve

-North of Fannie Bay, East Point Reserve is a beautiful natural area close to the city centre – there are large groups of wallabies and great views of Darwin’s city lights across the
+North of Fannie Bay, East Point Reserve is a beautiful natural area close to the city centre – there are large groups of wallabies and great views of Darwin’s city lights across the water.

 A satellite city 20km south of the CBD, Palmerston has new residential suburbs that are a showcase for the best contemporary tropical design.
 Further out are settlements such as Howard Springs, Berry Springs and Humpty Doo.